Destiny 2 Clans Guide

 - Leaving a Clan or joining a different Clan will impact which unlocked Clan Perks a player has access to on their Characters

 Weekly Clan EngramsClan Members can view the Clan's progress towards the Weekly Clan Engrams from the Clan Profile in Destiny 2 and the Destiny Companion.

 - To unlock the Crucible, Nightfall, and Raid Weekly Clan Engrams, at least half of the Fireteam completing each activity must belong to the Clan

 - To unlock the Trials of the Nine Weekly Clan Engram, a single Clan member must win 7 matches on a Trials of the Nine ticket

 - Progress towards the Weekly Clan Engrams resets with the Weekly Reset

 - Weekly Clan Engrams can only be claimed by one Character per account per week

-- Players that have joined a Clan cannot receive Weekly Clan Engrams that were earned before they were a Clan Member
+- Players who have joined a Clan cannot receive Weekly Clan Engrams that were earned before they were a Clan Member